AndersDeath/diary2/000-current.md

 # 04 October - Tuesday - Rzhev - Moscow- 370 day of immigration

-So, I am writing these lines sitting on
+So, I am writing these lines sitting on chair in Rzhev.